TheGoodlike13/liberty_or_death/README.md

 THEN WHAT THE HELL AM I SUPPOSED TO FUCKING DO?????
 Who made this garbage ass system?
 Why doesn't it come pre-configured with some basic bullshit you could change later?
 What is wrong with these people???

+### The Fiddler is born

+Fine.
+It's time to get my hands dirty.
+If we can't use 'ldapmodify', but we still have to modify the 'cn=config.ldif' file, then I'll just have to reverse engineer the logic for the checksum calculation.
+We already know it's CRC32, so I just need to figure out the input.

+It seems that calculating the CRC32 is as simple as typing 'crc32 {filename}'.
+Well, let's give that a shot on our config file.
+Predictably the value does not match the one in the file.
+But what if we remove those lines temporarily?
+Bingo.

+I re-add the line I had previously deleted and run CRC32, then re-add the documentation lines at the top with the new CRC value.
+Running 'sudo slaptest -u' now no longer produces the checksum error.
+Hurray!
+Now let's hope 'ldapmodify' doesn't have any hidden side-effects that are not at all covered by this CRC32 magic trick.

+That's 1 out of 3 errors taken care of!
+NEXT!

+"<olcRootPW> can only be set when rootdn is under suffix".
+It would help if you could tell us, you know, what do you think these 'rootdn' and 'suffix' values are, because the ones I entered into the file seem just fine.
+Then again, I made that file myself, so it's entirely possible the system hasn't even looked there.
+Google it is!

+[#god_bodg_it](#god_bodg_it) seems to have exactly the same issue.
+The answer, unfortunately, is entirely useless because we go back to the Fiddler's riddle (that's the thing from previous chapter).
+It does seem that editing this 'cn=config.ldif' file using the advice from the guide is perilous to the extreme.
+Which is confusing, because the comment section seems to think it helped them.
+I mean, they could all be bots, but cmon.

+Anyway, what if we take the lines from 'database{2}bdb.ldif', which didn't exist anyway, and put them into 'cn=config.ldif', but also adjust them to have the prefix 'cn=config'?
+That's just insane enough to work.

+HAHAHAHAHAHAHAHAHAHAHAHAHAHA!
+No seriously.
+The Fiddler's riddle no.2:
+'suffix <cn=config> not allowed in frontend database'!

+1. I want to add an admin account to 'cn=config.ldif'.
+2. If I use a suffix that is not 'cn=config', it's a bad suffix.
+3. If I use a suffix that is 'cn=config', it's a bad suffix.

+Well, this one is less cryptic.
+Maybe if I make the suffix longer, it would work.
+Or maybe it just doesn't like the 'olcSuffix' property.
+Let's try these.

+Well, no. Both of those turn out to be false.
+Other suffixes, like 'cn=deeper,cn=config' give the same error.
+Removing the 'olcSuffix' goes back to the original error.
+The Fiddler wins.

+The issue seems to be EVEN DEEPER, because in my madness I tried just using original values from the database file.
+Turns out those are ALSO not allowed in frontend database!
+Well, that should help with searching for an answer, at least.

+I find nothing but cryptic garbage and somebody who thinks telling someone to read the fucking manual, when the manual is the size of a fucking book, is a serious answer.
+Seriously.
+I did find some [#german_science](#german_science) which doesn't help in of itself, but gives me the impression that the current approach can't possibly work.
+I probably would have to configure the whole system to use BDB in order for it to recognize the file.
+The file probably also needs a lot more values.
+Probably.

+So I return the file back to normal (I even kept the original CRC, hehe).
+Surely things should work?
+No, of course not. 'entry -1 has no dn'.
+What?

+Ah, [#another_victim](#another_victim).
+The answer does contain some more instructions which might be cool enough to follow through, so I'll give it a shot.
+BUT.
+The guy in the comments says they tried it.
+And then they got the error I get.
+Then the answer given is to re-install.
+Well, shit.
+I knew it would happen sooner or later, but it's not happening today, I'm done xD Let's just hope a quick re-install will be sufficient.
+Of course, his instructions use 'yum', so that's another YUMMY snack for tomorrow to figure out.
+Hurray!